Knowledge Hub

 Seek legal guidance to assess your position and navigate the legal complexities.
 Only then can you fully determine if termination is the best option for your business.

 Before jumping to terminate a contract, you should try to take a step back and consider your options.
 You could start by renegotiating the terms of the agreement.
 For instance, if the other party is struggling to meet standards or deadlines, but you still want to maintain the business relationship, you might propose adjustments to deadlines.
-See our article on contract updates: Why you should regularly update your commercial contracts.
+Regularly reviewing and updating your commercial contracts can help ensure they remain aligned with current needs and circumstances.

 Another approach may be to send a firm threat of termination.
 Sometimes, just signalling your intent to end the contract can motivate the other party to step up and fulfil their obligations.
 However, it is crucial to only make threats you are willing to follow through on, as empty threats can damage your credibility and relationships.